 Safety on our campus

-- From midnight until 5 a.m., all gates except the main entrance to campus are closed to vehicular traffic and vehicles admitted to campus during this time must display a current University parking decal or the occupants of the vehicle must be hosted by a member of the University community.
+- From midnight until 5 a.m., all gates except the main entrance to campus are closed to vehicular traffic and vehicles admitted to campus during this time must be registered to park on campus or the occupants of the vehicle must be hosted by a member of the University community.

 - 82 highly visible, blue-light phones are located outdoors all over campus; these phones connect users directly to the University Police.